What Is Pipe Corrosion Causes, Risks and Long Term Solutions

 What are the conditions for corrosion to occur?

-Corrosion occurs when metal pipes are exposed to water oxygen and reactive elements over extended periods.
+Corrosion occurs when metal pipes are exposed to harsh cleaning chemicals, grease and sludge buildup, Sulfuric Acid produced by Hydrogen Sulfide gas, abrasive metal shavings and reactive elements over extended periods.

 Scroll to Top